gemabuj/jekblog/_posts/2015-1-8-xml-syntax.markdown

 date:   2015-1-8 19:15:30 +0700
 categories: jekyll update
 ---
 Here are an example of how writing an XML code snippets for Semantic purposes.
 Quite simple, actually.
-This sample is depicted from Jeff Pollock's book.
+This sample is depicted from Jeff Pollock's book `Semantic Web for Dummies`.
+A good book for starting in studying semantic web.

 {% highlight xml %}
 <?xml version=”1.0”?>